Lifted Takahashi Convexity on the Isbell-Convex Hull of an Asymmetrically Normed Real Vector Space: Introduction

-defined using the hull operations $(\oplus,\cdot)$. \end{enumerate} We then prove that $(\E(X,\|\cdot\|),q_{\E},\mathbb{W})$ is a convex $T_{0}$-quasi-metric space in the sense of K\"unzi and Yildiz \cite{KunziYildiz2016} (Theorem~\ref{thm:HullConvex}).
-This places a convex geometry on the hull itself, not only convexity inequalities for hull elements viewed as functions on $X$.
+is a convex \(T_{0}\)-quasi-metric space in the sense of Takahashi--K\"unzi--Yildiz.
+Thus the hull carries an intrinsic directed convex geometry, not merely convexity inequalities for its elements viewed as functions on \(X\).

-A second main result establishes compatibility with the base space.
-In the linear situation where $W$ is the standard affine convexity on $X$, we show that the embedding $i:X\to\E(X,\|\cdot\|)$ intertwines the base convexity and the lifted hull convexity:

-(Theorem~\ref{thm:Intertwine}).
-In particular, $i(X)$ is $\mathbb{W}$-convex in $\E(X,\|\cdot\|)$, so the lifted convexity extends the geometry of $X$ in a natural way.

-Once convexity is available on $\E(X,\|\cdot\|)$, several themes can be revisited directly on the hull.
-We develop a segment theory and show that, under a uniqueness assumption on $\mathbb{W}$, hull segments admit explicit isometric parametrisations in the spirit of the quasi-metric segment theory of \cite{KunziYildiz2016}.
-We then transfer the Chebyshev-center/normal-structure fixed point mechanism from convex $T_{0}$-quasi-metric spaces to the hull, obtaining fixed point theorems for nonexpansive self-maps on bounded, doubly closed, $\mathbb{W}$-convex subsets of $\E$, in the spirit of Takahashi's classical theory \cite{Takahashi1970} and its refinements in the condensing setting \cite{Talman1977}.
-In this way the Isbell-hull becomes not only an injective enlargement but also a convenient setting where asymmetric convexity and fixed point theory meet.